- Is Commencement the same as Graduation?

 Students inducted into a discipline Honor Society are eligible to wear the honor cords of that society if they have met all the requirements of the Honor Society.
 Each Honor Society sets their own requirement for earning the privilege of wearing the societies honor cords at Commencement.

 I have been on the Dean’s List.
 Am I graduating with honors?

-A graduating student, who has earned at least 60 graded credits at Keene State College in a bachelor’s degree program, or at least 30 credits at Keene State College in an associate degree program, is eligible to graduate with academic honors.
+A graduating student, who has earned at least 60 graded credits at Keene State College in a bachelor’s degree program, is eligible to graduate with academic honors.
 Recognition of honors at the commencement ceremony is based on the student’s cumulative grade point average as of the preceding December.

 A student with a cumulative GPA of 3.9 or higher will earn summa cum laude honors.
 A student with a cumulative GPA of 3.70-3.89 will earn magna cum laude honors.
 A student with a cumulative GPA of 3.50-3.69 will earn cum laude honors.